THOMASELOVE/431-packages/README.md

 ### Contents of the Tidyverse and Tidymodels Meta-Packages

-- Installing the tidyverse includes installation of all packages listed at https://www.tidyverse.org/.
+- Installing the `tidyverse` meta-package installs the packages listed at https://www.tidyverse.org/.
-- Installing the `tidymodels` meta-package installs all packages listed at https://www.tidymodels.org/packages/.
+- Installing the `tidymodels` meta-package installs the packages listed at https://www.tidymodels.org/packages/.

 ## Installing a Single Package